tsayula/Bikes_Repo/Readme.md

 ## Method

-*By analyzing data directly from Yelp's API, we were able to collect a data set of 141 Taco shops and 189 Pizza shops.
+**By analyzing data directly from Yelp's API, we were able to collect a data set of 141 Taco shops and 189 Pizza shops.
-*Then we sourced a total of nearly 1,000 reviews combined for both taco and pizza shops.
+-Then we sourced a total of nearly 1,000 reviews combined for both taco and pizza shops.
-**We evaluated this data by using various combinations of the following metrics:
+-We evaluated this data by using various combinations of the following metrics:
-        -total number of businesses for each category -average ratings
+        *total number of businesses for each category *average ratings
-        -total number of reviews
+        *total number of reviews
-        -price point
+        *price point

 ## Data